Pale-Blue-Dot-97/Minerva/README.md

 I'd like to acknowledge the invaluable supervision and contributions of Prof Jonathon Hare and Dr Isabel Sargent towards this work.

+Includes two small ``.tiff`` exercpts from the [ChesapeakeCVPR](https://lila.science/datasets/chesapeakelandcover) dataset used for testing.

+Credit for the data goes to:

+> Robinson C, Hou L, Malkin K, Soobitsky R, Czawlytko J, Dilkina B, Jojic N.
+Large Scale High-Resolution Land Cover Mapping with Multi-Resolution Data.
+Proceedings of the 2019 Conference on Computer Vision and Pattern Recognition (CVPR 2019)

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Project Status 🔴🟡🟢